 KBRPL is a wholly-owned subsidiary of KBR, Inc. (NYSE: KBR) a Delaware corporation.
-FNCL is a wholly-owned subsidiary of Kellogg Brown & Root Ltd based in Leatherhead, UK and KBRL, is also a wholly owned subsidiary of KBR, Inc. KBR, Inc. acquired FNCL in October 2021 and is undergoing a long transition and integration period due to the complexities of operating across the UK and Australia.
+FNCL is a wholly-owned subsidiary of Kellogg Brown & Root Ltd based in Leatherhead, UK and KBRL, is also a wholly owned subsidiary of KBR, Inc. KBR, Inc. acquired FNCL in October 2021 and is undergoing its transition and integration period which requires consideration of the complexities of operating across the UK and Australia.
 As FNCL operates in both UK and Australia, this statement refers only to the FNCL Australian operations business unit activities.

-KBRPL has two subsidiaries (not considered Reporting Entities for the purpose of this Joint Statement), and FNCL does not have any subsidiaries in Australia.
+KBRPL has three subsidiaries (not considered Reporting Entities for the purpose of this Joint Statement).
+FNCL does not have any subsidiaries in Australia.